 Before we look at the books of the Bible, let's see where the word “Bible” comes from.
-It is originally from the Greek word “biblos” which was the name assigned to the outer coat of a papyrus reed in Egypt during the eleventh century B.C.
-The plural form of "biblos" is "biblia" which word the Christians by the second century A.D. were using to describe their writings.
-The Latin picked up the word, using the same spelling and it was then transliterated into French maintaining the Greek spelling.
-The English word came from the Old French, changing its ending making the word Bible.
+It is originally derived from the Greek word “biblos,” which was the name assigned to the outer coat of a papyrus reed in Egypt during the 11th century B.C.
+The plural form of "biblos" is "biblia," a word that the Christians by the second century A.D. were using to describe their writings.
+The Latin picked up the word, using the exact spelling, and it was then transliterated into French, maintaining the Greek spelling.
+The English word originated from the Old French, with its ending changed to form the word Bible.

-The Bible is composed of 66 books written over a period of about 1800 years by 40 different people.
-The first part of the Bible is the Old Testament [or Old Covenant] which consists of 39 books.
-These Books are divided into 4 general catagories: Books of Law called the Pentateuch or Torah, the Historical Books, the Poetic Books, and the Prophetic Books.
-The New Testament [or New Covenant] has 27 books which is also divided in 4 categories: The Gospels, The Historical Book, The Letters, and The Book of Vision.
+The Bible is composed of 66 books written over a period of approximately 1,800 years by 40 different authors.
+The first part of the Bible is the Old Testament [or Old Covenant], which consists of 39 books.
+These Books are divided into four general categories: Books of Law called the Pentateuch or Torah, the Historical Books, the Poetic Books, and the Prophetic Books.
+The New Testament [or New Covenant] has 27 books, which are also divided into four categories: The Gospels, The Historical Book, The Letters, and The Book of Vision.

 Although the Jewish "Old Testament" contains the same books as the Christian Old Testament, they are placed in a different order.